 The Hundred Dollar Hamburger (or BBQ plate, or Chicken Fried Steak) still lives!
-AOPA just released their 2015 Best Restaurants List giving plenty of options to all of us hungry pilots out there.
-Two Texas airport restaurants made the list, one’s that most pilots know well.
+AOPA released their 2019 Best Restaurants List giving plenty of options to all of us hungry pilots out there.
+No Texas airports made the official list, but The Southern Flyer Airport Diner at the Brenham Airport (11R) brought home honorable mention.

 - Lockhart BBQ (50R): With 4 BBQ options in Lockhart (and City Market BBQ 10 minutes away in Luling), you can’t go wrong with a stop in Lockhart.
 Just grab the keys for the giant suburban, and away you go.
 Most folks who stop off in Lockhart will give it a legitimate claim over Hard 8 in Stephenville.